hackforla/internship/.github/ISSUE_TEMPLATE/research--test--issue-template.md

        - [ ] Team member: add the `ready for research lead` label

 ### Dependencies
-[Replace with the link to the issue template this issue will review]
+[Replace with the link to the issue template issue this issue will review, when its issue template is ready for testing]

 ### Overview
 We need to test the [Replace DIRECT OBJECT] Issue Template so that researchers can start making [Replace DIRECT OBJECT] issues on/for the various research plans/tasks